 Will Darkseid appear?

-As mentioned, one of the biggest differences between the theatrical cut of Justice League and the Snyder Cut will involve an appearance by a character that was hinted at throughout the DC Extended Universe films but never fully envisioned on the screen: Darkseid.
+One of the biggest differences between the theatrical cut of Justice League and the Snyder Cut will involve an appearance by a character that was hinted at throughout the DC Extended Universe films but never fully envisioned on the screen: Darkseid.

 He's coming… to HBO Max pic.twitter.com/tthWwAqzWp